chuckmasterson/chuckmasterson.github.io/_posts/2017-09-21-attempts-at-redwood.md

 - With all that time?
 ^
 - A tree does not look down
-- From eyes set in its crown
+- From eyes amid its crown
-- It perceives what it breathes
+- It perceives
+  - What its leaf-pores breathe,
-- Through the pores of its leaves:
+  - What its root-hairs wind among,
+  - What its bark deflects and admits:
 - Uncountable patient awarenesses.
 ^
-- Up there they are knowing
+- Up there they are knowing, in this way,
   - The peace of hanging mist
   - The peace of sunlight
   - The peace of a rainstorm